Specialty Yoga Classes

 All specialty Yoga classes are held in the Yoga Room Specialty Classes $5/members, $15/non-members

-- Vinyasa Flow – This class builds strength, stamina, coordination, and flexibility by combining traditional yoga postures with mindful breathwork.
-Each class is uniquely designed by the instructor to provide a balance between fluid movement and steady pose holds while also offering opportunities for arm balances, backbends, and inversions (modifications are always available).
-This class is suitable for all levels, but some experience with fitness and/or yoga is a plus. *Room is heated to 90-95 degrees.
+This class builds strength, stamina, coordination, and flexibility by combining traditional yoga postures with mindful breathwork.
+Each class is uniquely designed by the instructor to provide a balance between fluid movement and steady pose holds.
+Previous experience with fitness and/or yoga is beneficial, but not required to enjoy this class. *Most Flow classesareheated to 85-95 degrees.
+See schedule for non-heated Flow classes.

-- Restorative Yoga – This nourishing class offers breathwork with gentle, supported yoga poses to relieve stiffness and tension in the body.
+This nourishing class offers breathwork with gentle, supported yoga poses to relieve stiffness and tension in the body.
 Poses are often supported by blankets, bolsters, blocks, and other yoga props to encourage deep release and rest in the body.
-This class emphasizes complete muscular relaxation, and is suitable for all levels. *Non-Heated.
+This class emphasizes complete muscular relaxation and is suitable for all levels. *Non-Heated.

 |Fit-N-Wise Member Pricing:|